Wall St. ends solid 2016 on dour note

 "There might be some reality setting in that a lot of this rally is based on assumptions of stimulus legislation occurring, and it’s really the market’s hope that those actions occur and that there isn’t a heated battle and a water down of some of these indicated proposals by the soon-to-be new administration," Ghriskey said.

-Apple shares fell 0.8 percent after a report that the company will trim iPhone production.
-Shares of Apple suppliers such as Cirrus Logic and Qualcomm also declined.
+Apple <AAPL.O> shares fell 0.8 percent after a report that the company will trim iPhone production.
+Shares of Apple suppliers such as Cirrus Logic <CRUS.O> and Qualcomm <QCOM.O> also declined.

 Tech was the worst-performing major S&P sector, falling 1 percent.
-Big tech names such as Microsoft and Alphabet slumped more than 1 percent.
+Big tech names such as Microsoft <MSFT.O> and Alphabet <GOOGL.O> slumped more than 1 percent.

 Investors are wary that the market could be primed for a spill to start 2017, after the S&P 500 posted a surprisingly strong gain in 2016.